Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/button-group.md

 <summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This variant **using and mixing colored button backgrounds** should not be used because it does not respect the Orange Design System specifications.
+These variants **using and mixing colored button backgrounds** should not be used because they do not respect the Orange Design System specifications.
 In button groups, you should only use the button variant that uses `.btn .btn-outline-secondary`.

-Please refer to our Boosted [Buttons secondary variant component]({{< docsref "/components/buttons#examples" >}}).
+Please refer to our [Buttons secondary variant component]({{< docsref "/components/buttons#examples" >}}).
 You can also refer to the [Buttons: standard guidelines](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/539dce) on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}